 3. What Are Credit Card Points and Miles?
 Are They Worth the Effort?

 In the competitive world of credit cards, lenders are always looking at ways to entice borrowers to use their cards instead of those of their competitors.
 As a result, many offer generous rewards by offering points and miles on purchases.
 These rewards can be redeemed for everything from air travel and hotel stays to merchandise.
-For example, the Chase Sapphire Preferred card currently offers 50,000 bonus points if you open an account and spend $4,000 on the card in the first three months.

 Whether or not these cards are worth it depends on your lifestyle and spending patterns.
 If you’ll never redeem the points or miles, you’re better off with different cards, since rewards cards often charge annual fees between $95 and $450 or even higher.
 Many rewards cards also carry high-interest rates, so if you don’t pay off your balance in full, you’re negating the benefit of your points and miles.